-These financial statements for the six months ended 31 December 2022 have been prepared in accordance with International Financial Reporting Standards ('IFRSs'), as adopted by the United Kingdom.
+These financial statements for the six months ended 31 December 2022 have been prepared in accordance with UK-adopted International Accounting Standards.
 The condensed set of financial statements included in this interim financial report has been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the United Kingdom.